 Please share the link – MenuFreedom.com/COVID-19 - with other school nutrition professionals you know.

 This Market Basket is a simple list of all items you will need to create the NutriStudents K-12 menus and recipes below.
 This simple tool will help you keep track of the items your distributor provides and will help limit your inventory.

 *All sides can be substituted as long as you serve the appropriate amount of food to meet the USDA's minimum criteria (see chart below).

-This menu conforms to the flexibilities USDA has made to ensure low-income scholars continue receiving meals should schools close.
-For any COVID-19 related closing through June 30, 2020, districts in low-income areas can offer food under the Summer Food Service Program (SFSP) guidelines.
-In states where DOEs have applied for and received a waiver, schools that have in turn applied for a waiver from their DOE do not need to serve meals in a group setting.
-As of March 12, those states include: Washington, California, Maryland, Alaska, Utah, Pennsylvania, Wyoming, Maine and Kansas.
-Congress is working to pass a bill that would lift the need for states and schools to apply for waivers.
+This menu conforms to the flexibilities USDA has made to ensure low-income scholars continue receiving meals during school closures.
+For any COVID-19 related closing through June 30, 2020, districts in low-income areas can offer food under the Summer Food Service Program (SFSP) or Seamless Summer Option guidelines with an important exception: the congregant-feeding requirement has been waived.
 Read the USDA Policy Memo and FAQs on school meals and COVID-19.

 1 Nuts and seeds may meet only one-half of the total meat/meat alternate serving and must be combined with another meat/meat alternate to fulfill the lunch or supper requirement.

 2 Fruit or vegetable juice must be full-strength.
 Full strength vegetable or fruit juice may be counted to meet not more than one-half of this requirement.